 |

-| Research Interest | Sustainable urban wastewater management and reuse for agriculture. | |
+| Research Interest | Urban Wastewater management and reuse for sustainability of agriculture | |

 |